 Service

 Sign up to serve with local community organizations and causes.
-Visit the appropriate link below to read more thorough details about our service and to view details of each available project.
+Visit the link below to read more thorough details about our service and to view details of each available project.

 - Viterbo students and employees can use this UGetConnected tool to find service opportunities year-round.

 Priority registration deadline: Saturday, Jan.
 17 at 9 a.m.
+Projects will close when filled.

 If you are interested in serving as a site leader for the project you are interested in, indicate that in your registration notes.
 We encourage any Viterbo employees or experienced Service Saturdays participants to consider this role.